sagol-python-for-neuroscientists/course_site_2021/SubmissionGuidelines.md

     ```

     * The first line checks that this file was run as the main file.
 If indeed so, it executes the following code block.
     * Your solution has to be run from a single function.
-If you wish to execute several
-    functions\methods in your solution, do so inside this main function.
+If you wish to execute several functions\methods in your solution, do so inside this main function.
-    * All needed arguments for the _single main function_, called `function_for_question1` in the case, should be defined.
+    * All needed arguments for the _single main function_, called `function_for_question1` in that case, should be defined.
     * Usually the name of this main function will be defined in the homework assignment.
     * Any returned values should be captured and printed if necessary.
     * If you wrote your script as detailed, running the answer to a question should be as easy as writing `python /path/to/hw1_question2.py` in the command line.